NVIDIA/trt-samples-for-hackathon-cn/cookbook/05-Plugin/ShapeInputTensor/README.md

 # Shape Input Tensor

-+ A Plugin with shape input tensor.

-+ Reshape input tensor by the values in shape input tensor.
++ Example of sending a shape input tensor into plugin to reshape another execution tensor by the values of it.

-+ ONNX parser is not able to work for a bug in TensoRT.
++ ONNX parser is not able to work for this feature in TensoRT.

 + Steps to run.